-Many amateur photographers (and even some professionals) often rely on the built in through the lens, or TTL, metering systems provided by their cameras.
-In the digital age one must pay strict attention to many factors in order to get it right using TTL exposure metering.
-This article explores some of the important things to consider when using the camera’s TTL metering system.
+Many amateur photographers (and even some professionals) rely on the built in through the lens, or TTL, metering systems provided by their cameras.
+In the digital age, one must pay strict attention to many factors in order to get it right using TTL exposure metering.

-I want to consider four factors to consider when using your camera’s metering system.
-I presuppose that your camera has some level of user control or you will not be able to control anything but when to press the shutter button.
+I want to discuss four factors to consider when using your camera’s metering system.
+I presuppose that your camera has some level of user control.
 The control factors I will consider are: white balance, aperture control, time value control, and finally, metering control systems.
 If your camera has some or all of these controls then this article provides valuable information for getting it right the first time in the camera.
-By the way, getting it right the first time is important because it saves you time and effort when you process your images for printing.
+By the way, getting it right the first time is important because it saves you time and effort when you process your images.
 You will have to do far less to rescue a missed shot and that is the entire point.

-Now let me tackle the idea of white balance in digital photography.
-Most digital cameras have an Automatic White Balance feature.
-In most conditions, setting the camera on AWB tends to work out well but never perfectly.
-The AWB guesses at the color temperature of the light translating that value to an overall average that tends to be okay for most conditions.
+Now let me tackle the idea of white balance.
+Most digital cameras have an automatic white balance (AWB) feature.
+In most conditions, setting the camera to AWB tends to work out well but never perfectly.
+The AWB guesses at the color temperature of the light, translating that value to an overall average that tends to be okay for most conditions.
 More precise white balance, however, is always the goal.
 White balance amounts to nothing more than measuring the color temperature of the light source illuminating the image to be shot.
 Light at sunrise and sunset is warmer than light at mid-day.
 Light in shade is cooler than direct sun.
 Tungsten light is warm while florescent light casts a greenish hue.
-So what’s one to do.
+So what’s one to do?
 Well, many cameras have preset choices for white balance that are more precise than the AWB catchall setting.
 A sun icon represents bright sunlight while an incandescent light bulb icon represents tungsten light.
 A tubular icon setting generally compensates for florescent lighting.

 Many digital cameras provide the ability for you to shoot fully automatically or fully manually or by controlling either aperture or shutter speed as variables.
-In fact, I often use the TTL metering system while holding the aperture fixed at its fastest setting, wide open, in order to blur the background allowing one to focus directly on the subject being photographed.
-Learning to use shutter and aperture for creative effects can save one time in post-processing because it was shot right in the first instance.
+In fact, I often use the TTL metering system while holding the aperture fixed at its fastest setting—wide open—in order to blur the background.
+Learning to use shutter and aperture for creative effects can save time in post-processing.
 I often shoot landscape images using High Dynamic Range (HDR) techniques.
 I want to control depth of field so I use the Av or fixed aperture setting allowing the TTL metering system to shoot bracketed images with shutter speed as the variable.
 My best workshop advice is always to experiment with the aperture and shutter speed controls to see what they can do for you.

-Finally, lets explore the metering system in your camera.
+Finally, let’s explore the metering system in your camera.
 All cameras provide some kind of overall average or evaluative metering system for the point and shoot modality.
 The more sophisticated cameras provide narrower metering choices as well.
 I often shoot using a spot meter function in my TTL metering system.
 If I am shooting a portrait outdoors, for example, I want to make absolutely certain that the subject’s face is well exposed while being far less concerned with the background.
-Metering with the spot meter setting, in my camera, a Canon 5D, the spot meter is represented by a small solid dot, and focusing the meter reading of the subject’s face, I can be generally assured that the face will be within the range of a normal exposure, The background will be either a bit over or under exposed but that is quite okay so long as I get the important exposure right the first time.
+Metering with the spot meter setting—in my camera, a Canon, the spot meter is represented by a small solid dot—and focusing the meter reading of the subject’s face, I can be generally assured that the face will be within the range of a normal exposure, The background will be either a bit over or under exposed but that is quite okay so long as I get the important exposure right the first time.

 Of course, all of this takes time.
-Finding the appropriate white balance, adjusting the aperture and/or shutter and deciding appropriate metering techniques. however, save you significant time in the long run.
+Finding the appropriate white balance, adjusting the aperture and/or shutter, and deciding appropriate metering techniques.
+However, it saves you significant time in the long run.
 The few minutes you spend making appropriate decisions before you shoot may save you hours of processing time later.

 About the Author:

-Roger Passman is an award winning professional photographer located in Northern Illinois.
+Roger Passman is an award winning professional photographer located in Northern Illinois (site currently down).
 He often leads creative photo workshops designed for beginning through intermediate amateur photographers.
-See his workshop offerings at http://rogerpassmanphotography.com/workshops/42436.
-Join his email community to keep up to date with Roger’s workshop schedule, exclusive studio offers and exhibition schedule.

 Like This Article?